SOCIAL MEDIA @ SP: GUIDELINES FOR STUDENTS AND STAFF

-Social media offer exciting new ways for us to communicate and build communities of shared interests, and Singapore Polytechnic has fully embraced social media to connect with you and other stakeholders.
+Social media has played an important role for us to communicate and build communities of shared interests, and Singapore Polytechnic has fully embraced social media to connect with you and other stakeholders.
+To this end, we have developed the following guidelines to provide direction for employees, students and the school community when participating in social media activities.

 We urge you to follow the general code of conduct that follows.